Goatfish: Mimicry

 Goatfish have the ability to rapidly change color, and many species adopt a pale coloration when resting on the sand to blend with the background and become less visible to predators.
 These changes in color are reversible phenotypic changes and happen within seconds, many times during the lifespan of an individual.

 Two species, the mimic goatfish (Mulloidichthys mimicus) and Ayliffe's goatfish (Mulloidichthys ayliffe) have evolved to mimic the blue-striped snapper (Lutjanus kasmira), with which they often form schools.
 These are slow, genetic changes that have occurred during their evolution over many generations.

-Reproduction and lifecycle
+Reproduction and life cycle

 Goatfish are pelagic spawners; they release many buoyant eggs into the water, which become part of the plankton.
 The eggs float freely with the currents until hatching.

 The larvae drift in oceanic waters or in the outer shelf for a period of 4–8 weeks until they metamorphose and develop barbels.
 Soon thereafter, most species take on a bottom-feeding lifestyle, although other species remain in the open water as juveniles or feed on plankton.

 Juvenile goatfish often prefer soft bottoms, in seagrass beds to mangroves.
 They change habitat preference as they develop, coinciding with changes in feeding habits, social behavior, and the formation of association with other species.
-Most species reach reproductive maturity after 1-2 years.
+Most species reach reproductive maturity after 1–2 years.